stanley-xu/dotfiles/README.md

       To get macOS to see zsh as a login shell; then Profile > General > Login should list zsh
     2. Profile > General > Command: $(which zsh)

+# Git

+You may want to setup your global configs now

+`git config --global user.email "email@example.com"`

 # Install more packages

 The following are good to start with: